 Our mission is to educate advance practice nurses who are prepared as experts in clinical practice and as leaders in scholarship, research and service to enhance the health and wellbeing of the people we are entrusted to care for.

 Nurse Anesthesia (BSN-DNP) - prepares graduates with the advanced knowledge in the area of clinical specialization of nurse anesthesia.
-The DNP prepares the CRNA to assume leadership positions in education, management, and patient care.
+The DNP prepares the CRNA to assume leadership positions in education, administration, and clinical practice.

 College of Nursing, The University of Southern Mississippi